LudekCizinsky/scalable-processing/report.md

 ```

 We can see that most legitimate cuisines seem to be the ones where we would
 expect the bias except from the `Mexican` or `Chinese`.
 Therefore, this might be an example which would contradict the findings in the [article](https://ny.eater.com/2019/1/18/18183973/authenticity-yelp-reviews-white-supremacy-trap).

+Then I tried to explore the problem geographic wise.
+I looked all possible
+combinations of the values of columns `country`, `state` and `isThereAuthLang`
+(indicating presence of `authenticity` language within a review).
+Interestingly,
+a state with the biggest number of reviews is Nevada, it then naturally has also
+the biggest number of reviews which include and do NOT include authenticity
+language, it then naturally has also the biggest number of reviews which include
+and do NOT include authenticity language.
+It was then followed by another
+`southern` state - `Arizona` - in terms of the number of reviews containing
+authenticity language.
+However, third state is in `Canada`, namely `Ontario`.
+The fact that the first two states are from the south might indicate some bias
+given the history of southern states.